apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Paris Hilton announces second child with husband Carter Reum: 'Thankful'**
+**Sean Combs Faces Third Sexual Assault Lawsuit – Update**

-You can read more about it [here](https://ew.com/paris-hilton-announces-second-child-husband-carter-reum-8406471).
+You can read more about it [here](https://deadline.com/2023/11/sean-combs-sexual-assault-lawsuit-1235635896/).

 ## Requirements
 - Python 3.8